michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

   # message with nr of dosimeter readings read in
   cat(paste("Nr. of dosimeter readings read from reports:", nrow(all_reps), "\n"))

-  # opening connection to an exising database
+  # opening connection to an existing database
     # error if database does not exist
   con <- dbConnect(drv = RSQLite::SQLite(),
                    dbname = "medical_physics_db.sqlite")